 Under the changes announced in the Budget 2024, reliefs are capped at £1 million, with 50% relief applied to any excess.
 Whilst this alters how these relief benefit those seeking to reduce or avoid IHT, they are still an active consideration.

-The best investments for high net worth individuals – final thoughts
+Investment opportunities for high net worth individuals – final thoughts

 High-net-worth individuals have access to a wide range of investment opportunities.